Does FLUX Already Know How to Perform Physically Plausible Image Composition?: Abstract

 \section{Abstract}

 Image composition aims to seamlessly insert a user-specified object into a new scene, but existing models struggle with complex lighting (e.g., accurate shadows, water reflections) and diverse, high-resolution inputs.
 Modern text-to-image diffusion models (e.g., SD3.5, FLUX) already encode essential physical and resolution priors, yet lack a framework to unleash them without resorting to latent inversion, which often locks object poses into contextually inappropriate orientations, or brittle attention surgery.
 We propose \textbf{SHINE}, a training-free framework for \textbf{S}eamless, \textbf{H}igh-fidelity \textbf{I}nsertion with \textbf{N}eutralized \textbf{E}rrors.
 SHINE introduces manifold-steered anchor loss, leveraging pretrained customization adapters (e.g., IP-Adapter) to guide latents for faithful subject representation while preserving background integrity.
 Degradation-suppression guidance and adaptive background blending are proposed to further eliminate low-quality outputs and visible seams.
 To address the lack of rigorous benchmarks, we introduce \textit{ComplexCompo}, featuring diverse resolutions and challenging conditions such as low lighting, strong illumination, intricate shadows, and reflective surfaces.
 Experiments on ComplexCompo and DreamEditBench show state-of-the-art performance on standard metrics (e.g., DINOv2) and human-aligned scores (e.g., DreamSim, ImageReward, VisionReward).
-Code and benchmark will be publicly available upon publication.
+Code is available at \href{https://github.com/ZhumingLian/SHINE}{https://github.com/ZhumingLian/SHINE}.